EU Licensed4.8/5

 Very common (more than 1 in 10 people):

-• Nausea: the most reported side effect, affecting approximately 16 to 20% of patients on the 14 mg dose.
-Usually worst during dose escalation
+• Nausea (feeling sick): the most reported side effect.
+It affects about 16 to 20% of patients on the 14 mg dose.
+It is usually worst while your dose is going up

-• Diarrhoea: reported by approximately 10% of patients
+• Diarrhoea: reported by about 10% of patients

 Common (1 in 10 to 1 in 100 people):